 It is a strange feeling when the nearest foreigner is five kilometres away and your circle of Thai friends does not overlap.
-It is strange when the only person who speaks your language is your spouse.
-It is strange if you try to learn Thai, pick up the village accent fairly well, and are not understood fifteen miles away.
+When the only person who speaks your language is your spouse is also strange.
+It is strange too, if you try to learn Thai, pick up the village accent fairly well, and are not understood fifteen miles away.

 Really strange… believe me 🙂

-However, try as we might, most of us only learn words and phrases, but we develop a private language with the people we know and that language does not travel at all.
+However, try as we might, most of us only learn words and phrases.
+However, we develop a private language with the people we know and that language does not travel at all.
 For example, my wife can’t remember the word ‘underpants’, so we call them ‘insides’.